celestiaorg/fibre-da-spec/client.md

 type Client interface {
   // Builds PP internally, uploads, aggregates sigs, submits MsgPayForFibre.
+	// Errors:
+	//`ErrInvalidNamespace`: namespace is not version 2 or not 29 bytes.
+    //`ErrOversizeBlob`: data exceeds 128 MiB.
+    //`ErrInsufficientBalance` from FSP: not enough balance; client should not retry without increasing balance of escrow account.
+Response should include current balance and state proofs.
+    //`ErrNotEnoughSignatures`: not enough FSPs responded with valid signatures.
+Error will specify if power or count threshold was not met.
+Should include the number of valid signatures received.
+    //`ErrPFFSubmission`: submission of MsgPayForFibre failed (all FSPs).
+    //`Ctx` errors: timeouts, cancellations.
   Put(ctx context.Context, ns Namespace, data []byte) (PutResult, error)

   // Retrieves and reconstructs data by commitment.
+    // Errors:
+    // `ErrCommitmentNotFound`: no FSP had any rows for the commitment.
+     // `ErrNotEnoughRows`: not enough rows were retrieved to reconstruct the original data.
+     // `ErrRLCMismatch`: RLC computed from retrieved rows does not match the commitment.
+     // `Ctx` errors: timeouts, cancellations.
   Get(ctx context.Context, ns Namespace, commitment [32]byte) ([]byte, error)

   // Access to escrow account management API.